Housing support suspended by a crane being lowered onto an unfinished roof.

 In addition to qualifying initially, you’ll have to meet eligibility requirements every year when renewing the lease to make sure you still qualify.
 Any change of income or family size will be taken into consideration when renewing.

-How to Apply For Section 42 Housing
+How to Apply for Section 42 Housing

 Once you’ve determined that you are indeed qualified, you can apply directly to an apartment community that qualifies for LIHTC.